LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Install.rst

 Building with RAJA
 ^^^^^^^^^^^^^^^^^^^^^

-To build SUNDIALS RAJA modules you need to enable SUNDIALS CUDA support, first.
-You also need a CUDA-enabled RAJA installation on your system.
-RAJA is free software, developed by Lawrence Livermore National Laboratory, and can be obtained from `https://github.com/LLNL/RAJA <https://github.com/LLNL/RAJA>`_.
+RAJA is a performance portability layer developed by Lawrence Livermore National Laboratory and can be obtained from {\tt `https://github.com/LLNL/RAJA <https://github.com/LLNL/RAJA>`_.
-Next you need to set ``RAJA_ENABLE`` to ``ON``, to enable building the RAJA vector module, and  ``EXAMPLES_ENABLE_RAJA`` to ``ON`` to build the RAJA examples.
-If you installed RAJA to a nonstandard location you will be prompted to set the variable ``RAJA_DIR`` with the path to the RAJA CMake configuration file.
-SUNDIALS was tested with RAJA version 0.3.
+SUNDIALS RAJA modules and examples have been tested with RAJA version 0.3.
+Building SUNDIALS RAJA modules requires a CUDA-enabled RAJA installation.
+To enable RAJA, set ``CUDA_ENABLE`` and ``RAJA_ENABLE`` to ``ON``.
+If RAJA is installed in a nonstandard location you will be prompted to set the variable ``RAJA_DIR`` with the path to the RAJA CMake configuration file.
+To enable building the RAJA examples set ``EXAMPLES_ENABLE_RAJA`` to ``ON``.

 .. _Installation.CMake.Testing: